 Note: We only accept any silicone-based impression material, including PVS, VPS, and polyether materials.

 If submitting scans for a case, we require scans of both the upper and lower arches, even if you're only treating one arch.
 Why do you need both impressions for single arched cases?

 We also require that the scans be positioned in occlusion.
-You'll know they're positioned correctly if they appear articulated when opened in a 3D viewer like in the image below.
+You'll know they're positioned correctly if when opened in a 3D viewer they appear articulated like the patient's bite, as in the image below.

 If you don't have an intraoral scanner or just prefer taking good old-fashioned PVS impressions, we'll still accept them.
 As with scans, we require both upper and lower impressions, even if you're only treating one arch.

 Bite registrations are now optional.
 There may still be a few scenarios where the bite registration is preferable (for instance, when the patient has a posterior open bite), but in most cases the bite registration is no longer needed.

 You can use nearly any type of tray you like for your impressions except for metal trays.
 We don't return your impressions, so it's best to use disposable trays anyway.
 Make sure your trays are properly sized to fit all the teeth and the surrounding gums.

 PVS or VPS materials work best.
 Polyether (Impregum) will work as long as the detail for the gum lines are there.
 In our experience, Sultan Genie™ VPS and Premium Dental VPS impression materials are easy to work with and deliver consistent results.
 If you prefer a different polyvinyl or polyether impression material, feel free to continue using that.

 Alginate is not acceptable because it dries out and distorts.
 Stone models are not accepted either.
 For more information on this, check out our impression materials article here.